 Launch of the Kultistip and Qualidisc Farmer

 Due to growth in product offering and need for an expanded warehouse facility, Kverneland Group moves its central distribution centre for spare parts to a new location in Thionville in Metz, France.
 The new warehouse is located midway between Luxembourg and Metz, with great proximity to major transportation facilities and European markets.
 This makes it an optimal logistical centre for Kverneland Group partners.
 The new warehouse has storage for more than 65 000 parts and ready for growth in the coming years.

 Same year launch of mounted Turbo range and ISOBUS Cultivators

 2019 – A Year of Celebration

-During 2019, Kverneland Group is celebrating its 140th anniversary.
-Since 1879 the company has grown into a multinational agricultural implement specialist, with 2 482 employees.
-With 140 years of experience in agriculture, we will continue to further develop innovative implement solutions for the farming society - Dedicated to the Future of Farming serving the world’s growing population.
+Kverneland Group celebrates its 140th Anniversary.
+Since 1879 the company has developed into a multinational agricultural implement specialist, with 2 482 employees.
+With 140 years of experience in agriculture, Kverneland Group continues to further develop innovative implement solutions for the farming society - Dedicated to the Future of Farming serving the world’s growing population.

 Read more about the 140th Anniversary here